Regulars will know how much I love Krell’s class A amplifier designs. The Krell KSA-150 power amplifier is a great example.

 Advantages & Disadvantages

-All this might sound wasteful, but the benefit of class-A operation is that the signal swings from positive, through zero to negative with no crossover distortion at the crossover point.
+All this might sound wasteful, but the benefit of class A operation is that the signal swings from positive, through zero, to negative with no crossover distortion at the crossover point.
 The transistors are always conducting and operating in their linear zone.
 This is not energy-efficient but offers reduced distortion.
-In fact, my KSA-150 constantly draws around 300 watts and dissipates that as heat into my listening room.
-This has some advantages on cool nights, but resistive electrical heating is not a cost-effective way to heat a room…

 Naturally, transistors drawing several amps between them at all times produce lots of heat and heat kills capacitors.
-So capacitors tend to fail in class-A amplifiers and the KSA-150 is no exception.
+So capacitors tend to fail in class A amplifiers and the KSA-150 is no exception.
 Krell also modified the protection relay driver circuitry over the years to reduce heat-related failure of parts on the protection PCB.
 When I service a KSA-150, I assess the state of these parts and upgrade them where necessary.

 The Krell KSA-150